omar5o9/WardrobeWizard/README.md

               >>>>> values \
               >>>>> xml

-How to build the software:

-How to test the software:
+How to build the software: In Android Studio, click 'File', then 'New', then 'Import Project'.
+In the window that appears, navigate to the root directory of the project you want to import.
+Click 'OK'.
+Finally, click the 'Build' icon in the toolbar.

-How to run the software:
+How to run the software: In the toolbar, select your app from the run configurations menu.
+In the target device menu, select the Pixel 3 virtual machine.
+Click 'run'.

+How to test the software: Run the software.
+For each page you wish to test, visit that page in the virtual machine.
+To add new unit tests, save them to:
+WardrobeWizard/app/src/test/java/com/example/wardrobewizard.
+The filenames are to be written in PascalCase.